 The requirements in this clause apply provided that SSB of neighbour cells are within the time shifted SMTC.

 4.2C.2.5 Maximum interruption in paging reception

-reception.
+UE shall perform the cell re-selection with minimum interruption in monitoring downlink channels for paging reception.